Copper is the new gold

 In addition to the post-crisis re-inflation, copper prices have an additional tailwind from the huge changes underway to the nature of the global economy: everything that can is going online.
 And that means more computers.
 And that means more copper.
 A lot more copper.

-Executives at the Udokan copper mine, a $3bn investment underway in Siberian to develop one of the biggest copper deposits in the world, told bne IntelliNews that currently there is sufficient copper production from the established mines to meet demand, but as computer use continues to grow exponentially, they anticipate a copper deficit emerging in the coming decades and for prices to continue to rise.
+Executives at the Udokan copper mine, a $3bn investment underway in Siberia to develop one of the biggest copper deposits in the world, told bne IntelliNews that currently there is sufficient copper production from the established mines to meet demand, but as computer use continues to grow exponentially, they anticipate a copper deficit emerging very soon and persisting until at least 2023, when the big new Rusian-based projects come online.
+Copper prices are expected to continue to rise in the meantime.

-EVs are becoming mainstream and are expected to be another big consumer of copper.
-Catalyzing the switch to EVs is the fact that traditional combustion engines are under pressure from ever tighter emissions rules – rules that have already caught VW out, after it was hit with hundreds of millions of euros in fines for lying about the emission levels of its engines.
-The combination of the two has sent stocks in Elon Musk’s Tesla company into the stratosphere: the market capitalization of Tesla is now bigger than that of VW, the biggest car manufacturer in the world.
+EVs are becoming mainstream and are anticipated to be another big consumer of copper.
+Catalysing the switch to EVs is the fact that traditional combustion engines are under pressure from ever tighter emissions rules – rules that have already caught VW out, after it was hit with hundreds of millions of euros in fines for lying about the emissions levels of its engines.
+The combination of the two has sent stocks in Elon Musk’s Telsa company into the stratosphere: the market capitalisation of Tesla is now bigger than that of VW, the biggest car manufacturer in the world.

-Analysts at Goldman Sachs are arguing that in addition to the post-coronacrisis re-inflation, the world is just setting off on a new circa-eight year-long super cycle that will see copper prices soar.
+Analysts at Goldman Sachs are arguing that in addition to the post-coronacrisis re-inflation, the world is just setting off on a new circa-eight year-long super-cycle that will see copper prices soar.

-"We have no copper, copper inventories just drew their largest observable draw we've seen in the last five weeks, prices are already back to super cycle levels and we have not even started the energy transition story of electrifying the world," Jeff Currie, head of commodity research at Goldman Sachs told Bloomberg.
+"We have no copper, copper inventories just drew their largest observable draw we've seen in the last five weeks, prices are already back to super-cycle levels and we have not even started the energy transition story of electrifying the world," Jeff Currie, head of commodity research at Goldman Sachs, told Bloomberg.
 "Copper is the only thing we know that can conduct electricity at the rate needed, so I'm really curious as to how high some of these markets can go," he added.

 The Cu-kids on the block